TownLake/blog-samrhea/content/posts/2025/2025-02-22-vector-search/index.md

   - "Workers"
   - "Cloudflare"
   - "AI"
-description: "Adding AI-powered vector DB search to the blog"
+description: "Adding AI-powered vector DB search to the blog."
 ---

 This blog is now home to dozens of posts (and dozens of readers)!
 I sometimes want to quickly find an old post, or let them find an old post, without having to open the GitHub repository and use the search function there.